 - Money market accounts (MMAs)

 All of these types of bank accounts are federally insured by the FDIC for up to $250,000 unless otherwise noted.

 A basic checking account is ideal for everyday banking activities like depositing checks, making cash withdrawals and transferring funds.
 Since the advent of direct deposit, workers can have their pay sent directly to their bank accounts.

 You may write old-fashioned checks, but most users prefer a debit card for buying groceries or withdrawing cash at ATMs.
 Modern banks also offer convenient online bill-pay services as well as mobile check deposit.

 You could put your money to work for you in a high-yield checking account, but most don't have an especially impressive annual percentage yield (APY).
 Plus, there may be caveats, like monthly limits on the number of transactions.

-Pros: Basic checking accounts are versatile and convenient to use.
+Pros of a checking account: Basic checking accounts are versatile and convenient to use.
 Most offer services and support 24/7.

-Cons: Some banks will bury you in fees.
+Cons of a checking account: Some banks will bury you in fees.
 Others require a certain minimum balance.